What are the benefits of this program?

 When you enroll in Oakland Technical Early College, you are making a three-year commitment to complete the program.
 Withdrawing from the program may impact your ability to graduate on time.

 Will my credits transfer to another college or university?

 Oakland Community College participates in the Michigan Transfer Agreement (MTA).
-It is always recommended to work with an OCC Counselor to determine if your credits will transfer to another college or university, please visit MACRAO.
-OCC also has articulation agreements with many universities; its Post-Secondary Agreements and Transfer Guide can provide additional information.
+It is always recommended to work with an OCC Counselor to determine if your credits will transfer to another college or university.
+OCC also has articulation agreements with many universities; its Post-Secondary Agreements and Transfer Page can provide additional information.
 If you have questions about a specific university, make an appointment with an OCC Counselor.
 Students should also connect with the admissions office of that institution.
 You can also visit the websites of any institutions you may consider attending upon completion of the Oakland Technical Early College program to view the transfer student process.

 Students in grade 11 and 12 that are part of the Oakland Technical Early College program have a required seminar with academic instructors at the OSTC campus that meets every other week.
 In grade 13 there will be a seminar component that meets monthly at OCC.
 Seminar focuses on career and college readiness skills.